101 Damnations (album)

 101 Damnations was met with generally favourable reviews, with critics praising the songwriting; it peaked at number 29 on the UK Albums Chart.
 After recording, Carter the Unstoppable Sex Machine toured the United Kingdom until the end of 1989.
-During this time, "Sheriff Fatman" was released as the album's sole single in November 1989, peaking at number 23 in the UK Singles Chart.
-While this was happening, the band was lumped into the grebo scene alongside Ned's Atomic Dustbin and Pop Will Eat Itself.
-In the first half of 1990, the band toured the UK and mainland Europe twice each, and later tour throughout June and July 1990 to promote non-album single "Rubbish".
-101 Damnations was included at number 29 on the NME list of the year's best release, and would be reissued several times in the ensuing years.
+During that time, "Sheriff Fatman" was released as the album's sole single in November 1989, peaking at number 23 in the UK Singles Chart.
+The band was also associated with the grebo scene alongside Ned's Atomic Dustbin and Pop Will Eat Itself.
+In the first half of 1990, the band toured the UK and mainland Europe twice each, and later tour throughout June and July 1990 to promote their non-album single "Rubbish".
+101 Damnations was included at number 29 on the NME list of the year's best releases, and would be reissued several times in the ensuing years.

 Background

-After leaving education, James Robert "Jim Bob" Morrison got a job at an advertising firm in London's West End.
-During this time, he formed Jeepster, who went two years before playing their first gig.
-Though it would be the only show that the band did, Bob promptly left his job to focus on music.
-While as part of his next act the Ballpoints, Bob came across bassist Les "Fruitbat" Carter of Dead Clergy at the rehearsal space The Orchestra Pit in Streatham, South London in 1979.
-As the bassist for the Ballpoints left, Fruitbat took his role.
-Despite a name change to Peter Pan's Playground, the band split and the members went into different paths, including busking, children's entertainment and solo careers.
-Bob formed Jamie Wednesday, while Fruitbat used the moniker Cartoon Carter; the pair separately wrote several songs that would be later be re-worked for their next project.
-After getting a drum machine, Bob and Fruitbat played their first show in August 1987 under the name Bob, supporting the Men They Couldn't Hang at the Astoria venue in London.
+After completing his education, James Robert "Jim Bob" Morrison got a job at an advertising firm in London's West End.
+During this time, he formed Jeepster, which went two years before playing their first gig.
+Although that was the band's only show, Bob left his job to focus on music.
+While performing with the Ballpoints, Bob came across bassist Les "Fruitbat" Carter of Dead Clergy at the rehearsal space The Orchestra Pit in Streatham, South London in 1979.
+When the bassist for the Ballpoints left, Fruitbat took his role.
+Following a name change to Peter Pan's Playground, the band split and the members pursued different projects, including busking, children's entertainment and solo careers.
+Bob formed Jamie Wednesday, while Fruitbat used the moniker Cartoon Carter; the pair separately wrote several songs that would later be re-worked for their next project.
+After obtaining a drum machine, Bob and Fruitbat played their first show in August 1987 under the name Bob, supporting the Men They Couldn't Hang at the Astoria venue in London.

-Jamie Wednesday was initially billed to play that show, but had broken up shortly prior to it, leaving Bob and Fruitbat a week to write new material.
+Jamie Wednesday was initially billed to play that show, but had broken up shortly before, leaving Bob and Fruitbat with one week to write new material.
 They composed six songs, namely, "Everytime a Churchbell Rings", "An All American National Sport", "The Taking of Peckham 123", "Good Grief Charlie Brown", an early version of "A Perfect Day to Drop the Bomb" titled "Will I Go to Hell If I Kiss in Front of Jesus" and "G.I.
 Blues".
-As the band needed backing tracks for the show, they saw a local advertisement in a newspaper for Important Notice Studios in Mitcham, owned by engineer Simon Painter.
+The band needed backing tracks for the show; they saw a local advertisement in a newspaper for Important Notice Studios in Mitcham, owned by engineer Simon Painter, which they used to make said tracks.
 The duo then played another show two weeks later, before changing their name to Carter the Unstoppable Sex Machine after learning of another band called Bob.
 The pair debuted this new name at a show at The Sir George Robey in September 1987, and closed out the year with three more gigs across London.